Puff, Puff, Passed

 Drinking the Kool-Aid (and Eating Brownies)

 Meanwhile, big cities that are more likely to host cannabis-industry conventions want a piece of the action.
-San Francisco Travel, the state's marketing arm, has plenty of experience tapping into its counterculture heritage.
+San Francisco Travel, the city's marketing arm, has plenty of experience tapping into its counterculture heritage.
 Not long ago, San Francisco was celebrating the 50th anniversary of the 1967's Summer of Love.
 The CVB has worked with meeting planners to introduce cannabis products to clients, says Nia Tahani Wilkes, CED, senior manager of convention events.
 "We have offered CBD products as part of a wellness theme," mainly at private corporate events, she says, where infused gummies, cookies or drinks might be on the menu.

 That said, there's no dearth of dispensaries in the Bay Area that can sell pot in all forms -- up to 1 ounce -- to adults over 21.
 Wilkes says she can connect planners with suppliers who arrange private tastings.
 One such company, Weedbar LA, works with corporate clients, mainly in the entertainment industry, and also has a thriving business in weed-themed weddings.